 There is also an accompanying clinical manual to be completed during this time.

 Accreditation & Industry Certification

 Certification as a Licensed Optician will be awarded to students who pass the National Licensing Exam.
 Students must apply to write the exam, which is administered by the National Association of Canadian Optician Regulators (NACOR).

-In addition to becoming a Licensed Optician, you must join the College of Opticians of Alberta to practice in Alberta.
+In addition to becoming a Licensed Optician, you must join the Alberta College and Association of Opticians (ACAO) to practice in Alberta.